B2B Lead Generation Platform

 Intent Data

 Topic-level signal that an account is actively researching a category, used to time outreach and prioritize accounts in-market.
 Treat intent as a tiebreaker against ICP, not a replacement for it.
-For outbound-led motions, intent is most useful when paired with a recent web visit or hiring signal.
+For outbound-led motions, intent is most useful when paired with a recent web visit or hiring signal, giving you two corroborating data points instead of one ambiguous one.

 Data Decay